 2007

-Black Kite Cellars first of Ferrington Pinot Noir.
+Black Kite Cellars sources its first vintage of Ferrington Pinot Noir.

 -